raspberrypilearning/c3-wolfram-hieroglyphics/en/step_7.md

 ---hint---

-Once you have reversed your `Association`, your buttons will automatically use the image of the hieroglyph as the button image.
+Once you have reversed your `Association`, your buttons will automatically show the images of the hieroglyphs.

 ---/hint---
 ---/hints---